CSCfi/csc-user-guide/docs/computing/connecting.md

 ### Manual copying of public SSH key from local PC to supercomputer
 If you created the SSH key using Windows Powershell or Putty or if copying the public key failed with `ssh-copy-id`, you need to manually copy the public key to the supercomputer.

 * With Linux, macOS, Windows PowerShell and MobaXterm use these commands to copy the public SSH key.
 The public key file is in the folder where you saved the private key and has `.pub` extension.
-By default it is `.ssh\id_rsa.pub` under the HOME folder, in Windows normally `C:\Users\Username\.ssh`.
+By default it is `.ssh/id_rsa.pub` under the HOME folder, in Windows normally `C:\Users\Username\.ssh\id_rsa.pub`.
 ```
 scp ~/.ssh/id_rsa.pub user@puhti.csc.fi:~/.ssh/mypubkey.pub
 ssh user@puhti.csc.fi